Chart Color Schemes

 Residential development activity is lower than average in Anula according to AreaSearch's national comparison of local real estate markets

-Anula has seen virtually no dwelling approvals in recent years, totalling 4 homes over the past five financial years.
+Anula has seen virtually no dwelling approvals in recent years, totalling 4 homes over the past 5 financial years.
 So far in FY-26, 0 approvals have been recorded.
-Between FY-21 and FY-25, an average of 6.2 people moved to the area for each dwelling built.
-This significant demand exceeds new supply, leading to price growth and increased buyer competition.
+With an average of 6.2 people per year moving to the area for each dwelling built over the past 5 financial years (between FY-21 and FY-25), demand significantly exceeds new supply, which usually results in price growth and increased buyer competition, while new dwellings are developed at an average value of $176,000—below regional norms—reflecting more affordable housing options for purchasers.
+There have also been $826,000 in commercial approvals this financial year, demonstrating the area's residential nature.

-New dwellings are developed at an average expected construction cost value of $176,000, reflecting more affordable housing options compared to regional norms.
-In FY-26, there have been $826,000 in commercial approvals, indicating the area's residential nature.
-Compared to Greater Darwin, Anula records markedly lower building activity, 83.0% below the regional average per person.
-This constrained new construction reinforces demand and pricing for existing properties.
-Development activity has picked up recently, though it remains lower than nationally, reflecting market maturity and possible development constraints.
-Recent development has been entirely comprised of detached houses, maintaining Anula's traditional suburban character with a focus on family homes appealing to those seeking space.
+Compared to Greater Darwin, Anula records markedly lower building activity (83.0% below regional average per person).
+This constrained new construction usually reinforces demand and pricing for existing properties, though development activity has picked up in recent periods.
+This level is likewise lower than nationally, reflecting market maturity and pointing to possible development constraints.
+Further, recent development has been entirely comprised of detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
 With around 2513 people per dwelling approval, Anula reflects a highly mature market.

 Frequently Asked Questions - Development